Demon (comics)

 Demon is an American supernatural action comic by Jason Shiga.
-The comic, which follows a man who apparently cannot die, was self-published from 2014 to 2016 as a mini-comic and webcomic, then released as a four-volume 720-page graphic novel by First Second Books in 2016 and 2017.
-It was unusually well-organized for a webcomic, having been entirely written and laid out before release, with a well-founded story, consistent art, and daily updates.
+The comic, which follows a man who apparently cannot die, was self-published from 2014 to 2016 as a mini-comic and webcomic, then released as a four-volume, 720-page graphic novel by First Second Books in 2016 and 2017.
+It was unusually well-organized for a webcomic, having been entirely written and laid out before its release, with a well-founded story, consistent art, and daily updates.

-The comic was received favourably by critics, who praised the clever story and its puzzles and plot twists, the artwork which balanced the often grim subject matter, and the surprising humor.
+The comic was received favourably by critics, who praised the clever story; its puzzles and plot twists; the artwork, which balanced the often grim subject matter; and the surprising humor.
 The comic won an Eisner Award and an Ignatz Award.

 Plot

-Jimmy Yee repeatedly kills himself and reawakens at a motel.
+At a motel, Jimmy Yee repeatedly kills himself and reawakens.
 The police misidentify him and suspect him of murdering motel guests.
-Jimmy concludes that he is a "demon", and that each time he died his mind possessed the closest person.
+Jimmy concludes that he is a "demon", and that each time he dies, his mind possesses the closest person.

 Agent Hunter of the OSS takes custody of Jimmy.
-Jimmy provokes a suicide by cop and uses possessions to attack Hunter, but is overpowered.
-Hunter locks fatally injured Jimmy in a supermax prison death row to possess the neighbouring inmate.
-Jimmy improvises a weapon and suicides through dozens of condemned prisoners until he reaches a guard and escapes.
+Jimmy attempts to provoke a suicide by cop, attacking Hunter, but is overpowered.
+Hunter locks the fatally injured Jimmy in a supermax prison death row cell so that Jimmy will possess the neighbouring inmate.
+Jimmy improvises a weapon and suicides through dozens of condemned prisoners until he possesses a guard and escapes.

 Jimmy plans to kill an imprisoned drunk driver to avenge his family.
-The OSS set a trap, but both parties are surprised that Jimmy's 10-year-old daughter, Sweet Pea, is a demon possessing the brain-damaged drunk driver.
-Jimmy kills his way through the agents and escapes reinforcements.
+The OSS set a trap, but both parties are surprised to find that Jimmy's 10-year-old daughter, Sweet Pea, is a demon possessing the brain-damaged drunk driver.
+Jimmy kills his way through the agents and escapes.
 He threatens to destroy the OSS if Sweet Pea is not brought to him.
 Hunter attempts another trap, but Jimmy kills the entire group and reunites with Sweet Pea.
-However, Hunter tricks Jimmy into making a disadvantageous possession, capturing him.
+Hunter tricks Jimmy into making a disadvantageous possession and captures him.

-It is explained that the OSS planned to make demons to replace hostile dictators with US puppets.
-However, project leader Dr. Gellman used the demonizer on himself then killed his coworkers.
+It is explained that the OSS had planned to make demons to replace hostile dictators with US puppets.
+However, project leader Dr. Gellman used the demonizer on himself and then killed his coworkers.
 Jimmy is offered a pardon to kill Gellman, who they say plans to attack the US.
 Jimmy agrees, but goes rogue and provokes a military response to destroy the OSS base.
 Everyone inside is killed, with Sweet Pea possessing her way out.
-Jimmy decides that they should quietly outlive any remaining adversaries.
+Jimmy decides that he and Sweet Pea should quietly outlive any remaining adversaries.

 After 90 years, Jimmy contacts Gellman.
-On meeting, Gellman immediately kills himself, ending his long life (as the next-closest person is Jimmy, another demon who cannot be possessed).
+When they meet, Gellman kills himself, ending his long life; the next-closest person is Jimmy, another demon, who cannot be possessed.

 Another 100 years pass.
-Jimmy is now older than Gellman and bored with life, feeling that the best is behind him.
-Jimmy unexpectedly walks into a trap by Hunter, who had demonized himself before the lab was destroyed.
+Jimmy is bored with life, feeling that the best is behind him.
+Jimmy unexpectedly walks into a trap set by Hunter, who had demonized himself before the lab was destroyed.
 Following an extended fight and chase, during which Jimmy phones Sweet Pea to warn her, Hunter executes Jimmy.